JaimeTorrealba/tres-fps-controls/README.md

 ## Mobile (in progress)

-You can use the `MobileJoystick` that creates a joystick in your screen to easily move using your fingers in mobile devices. (currently only work on touch devices)
+You can use the `MobileJoystick` that creates a joystick on your screen to easily move using your fingers on mobile devices (currently this only works on touch devices).

 ```
 <script setup>